Civil Rights, Human Rights, Workplace Rights

 21-Day Racial Equity Habit Building Challenge

-In February of 2020, Lieff Cabraser’s Employment Practice Group embarked on the 21-Day Racial Equity Habit Building Challenge founded by diversity expert, Eddie Moore, Jr. This project invites participants to develop their own syllabus of 21 short assignments (essays, podcasts, videos, etc.) to enhance their depth of understanding around the intersections of power, privilege, supremacy, equity, and race.
-Lieff Cabraser’s team developed and curated their syllabus to focus on the experiences of Black Americans, with the understanding that any 21-day project would necessarily only touch the surface of community experiences and opinions, and also would not be a substitute for learning about the separate histories, joys, and challenges of other communities of color.
-After completing the project, the Group was excited to share the syllabus firm-wide as an optional tool for all of Lieff Cabraser to expand awareness, compassion, and active engagement in the quest for racial equity.
+In January of 2020, Lieff Cabraser began a multi-year process of intensive self-education around diversity, equity, and inclusion.
+As part of that work, the firm identified the framework of diversity expert, Dr. Eddie Moore, Jr., as offering a sustained, immersive opportunity for reflection, and the firm created its own learning syllabus consistent with the concepts of Dr. Moore’s 21-Day Racial Equity Habit Building Challenge©.
+This Challenge invites participants to develop their own syllabus of 21 short daily assignments (essays, podcasts, videos, etc.) to enhance their depth of understanding around the intersections of power, privilege, supremacy, equity, and race.
+Lieff Cabraser’s team developed and curated their syllabus to focus on the experiences of Black Americans, with the understanding that any 21-day project would necessarily only touch the surface of any community’s experiences and opinions, and also would not be a substitute for learning about the separate histories, joys, and challenges of other communities of color.
+After an initial pilot of 19 attorneys and staff completed the project, Lieff Cabraser offered the syllabus firm-wide as a tool for all of Lieff Cabraser to expand awareness, compassion, and active engagement in the quest for racial equity.

 (Note: The 21-Day Racial Equity Habit-Building Challenge © is the registered copyright of America & Moore, LLC.
 2014.)